kanaka/spacewar/README.md

-## Spacewar

 Spacewar is an arcade game in the rich tradition of creating knockoffs of the original [Spacewar!](http://en.wikipedia.org/wiki/Spacewar!)
 (considered one of the first computer games).
-Spacewar is written in python and uses the pygame library which adds interactive game functionality to the [SDL](http://www.libsdl.org/) library.
 Spacewar is licensed under the LGPL (see LICENSE.LGPL-2.1).

+### Background

+Building something real is always a good way to force yourself to learn a program.
+It so happened that at the end of 2004 I wanted to learn python (for various reasons) and this game was the result.

+In June 2011 I discovered that the basic pygame library that the python version of the game is built on had been ported to Javascript in the form of [gamejs](http://gamejs.org) so I decided to dig up original, push the sources to github and work on a Javascript version of the game.

 ### Game Play